edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

     page <- read_html(current_url)

-From there, our object `page` contains all the information we need, and we simply need to navigate its contents and find the relevant pieces of data.
+From there, our object `page` contains all the source code, and we simply need to navigate its contents and find the relevant pieces of data.
 To navigate in the source, we'll use HTML and CSS tags.
 Fortunately modern web browsers give us tools to find the tags we need